Affordable Housing Resources

 Web: www.cortland.org (click on community development),

 The Community Development Office assists income-eligible, first-time homebuyers with incomes at or below 80% of median income for Cortland County (pursuant to HUD) who are eligible for between $8,000-13,500 for closing costs and “principle reduction.”
 Income eligibility is based on household size.
 Funds for certain rehabilitation costs after purchase are also available.
-Total funds provided as a “deferred payment loan” and forgiven at end of residency period.
-You may be considered first-time buyer if you have not owned a home for at least 3 years, or if previous homeowner with spouse, but are now a single parent with minor child.
+Total funds provided as a “deferred payment loan” and forgiven at the end of the residency period.
+You may be considered the first-time buyer if you have not owned a home for at least 3 years, or if the previous homeowner with a spouse, but are now a single parent with a minor child.
 Homes for purchase assistance must be located in the City of Cortland.

 INHS is a non-profit organization improving Ithaca’s neighborhoods and creating affordable housing.

-Pre-purchase and post purchase counseling.
-Various grant subsidies for low-to-moderate income first-time buyers.
+Pre-purchase and post-purchase counseling.
+Various grant subsidies for low-to-moderate-income first-time buyers.

 The HomeOwnership Center acquires, rehabilitates, and sells property as affordable housing.
 We also provide financial assistance to owner-occupants wishing to improve their homes.
 Other programs include pre-purchase counseling.